Stuk/jszip/README.markdown

 A library for creating, reading and editing .zip files with Javascript, with a lovely and simple API.

-See http://stuartk.com/jszip for all the documentation
+See http://stuartk.com/jszip for all the documentation.

 ```javascript
 var zip = new JSZip();